englishphilosophy/markit/README.md

 The `texts` field is optional, but if present it _must_ be an array of strings, where each string is the ID of another text in the corpus.

-If the `texts` field is present in a Markit file, the JSON output will include (in addition to the `texts` array itself) a `children` field, which contains the metadata of each of the children.
+If the `texts` field is present in a Markit file, the JSON output will include a `children` field, which contains the metadata of each of the children.
 This is useful for creating more efficient user interfaces for reading the texts - saving you from having to read the JSON files for each child separately when e.g. creating tables of contents.

+**Note:** For this to work, you must include a path to the `contextDirectory` for your corpus in the `options` to the `compile` function.
+The compiler will treat all the Markit files in this directory as part of your corpus.

 ### 4.2.
 IDs, Parent Texts, and Metadata Inheritance